thesmiley1/snapraid-btrfs-wrapper/CONTRIBUTING.md

 generate a release using the project host's API.

+#### GitLab

+In order for [releases][gitlab-releases] to be to be created automatically on GitLab hosts, a [project access token][gitlab-project-access-tokens] must be created with `api` scope, and a [variable][gitlab-variables] named `PROJECT_ACCESS_TOKEN` must be created to hold the token value.
+If project access tokens are not enabled on the GitLab instance, a [personal access token][gitlab-personal-access-tokens] can be used instead.
+Note that if using a personal access token, it is important to use a bot account with minimal privileges to minimize potential security fallout should the token be exposed.
+This is similar to what happens when a project access token is created.
+To prevent exposure, the variable should be both masked and protected.
+To be compatible with a protected variable, [protected tags][gitlab-protected-tags] must be configured (recommended to use wildcard `v*`).

 ## FAQ

 - Why is there so much static analysis for just a simple shell script?